Talesofwing/Unity-Rendering-Playground/Docs/Cubemap-Skybox.md

 Also, if you want to use the generated `Texture2D`, you need to flip it horizontally again when generating the `Texture2D` so that it can be used for `Cubemap`.

+## Introducation

+- `Assets/Shaders/Skybox.shader`
+    - Custom Skybox Shader。
+- `Assets/Shaders/Reflection.shader`
+    - Cuttom Reflection Shader。

 ## Usage
 - Click on `zer0/Render Cubemap` in the toolbar
 - Select `Cubemap` to render into
+- Select `Transform` as camera position.
+If it is null, use `(0, 0, 0)` as the camera position.
 - Click `Render` button

 `Reference_Cubemap` is a `Cubemap` generated using `Camera.RenderToCubemap()`.

+## Conclusion
+I originally wanted to customise the rendering process of the `Skybox`, but I gave up for now because I'm not familiar with Unity's rendering commands.
+I'll come back to it later.

 ## References